 You and your employees can select a diversified portfolio through our wealth specialists.
 Both you and your employees may contribute (up to limits set by Revenue Canada).
 Your employees determine how their contributions are invested.
 Even if your business already has a pension plan, employee funds in an existing plan can continue to build in tandem with your Group RRSP.

-Innovation Credit Union or Credential Asset Management Inc., our wealth services partner, will generate and distribute all the necessary receipts and reports.
+Innovation Federal Credit Union or Credential Asset Management Inc., our wealth services partner, will generate and distribute all the necessary receipts and reports.

 Credential Financial Strategies Inc.